Sciance-Inc/core.depeche_code/README.md

 # Objectives
 __DepecheCode__ aims at making DBT dags deployable on Airflow.
-The library provides a DBT's dag parser and some dedicated operators to run DBT over Jumboxes.
+The library provides a DBT's dag parser and some dedicated operators to run DBT.
+T

 # Build
 > Airflow requires a setupable packages that can be extract from poetry